dimi-fn/Various-Data-Science-Scripts/AI/Notes.md

 ## Logistic Regression
-* In logistic regression, the cost function is the Cross-Entropy Loss (`Log Loss`), also known as the `logistic loss function`.
+* In logistic regression, the cost function is the Cross-Entropy Loss (`Log Loss`), also known as the `logistic loss function`, which is more suitable for categorization task where the target is 0 or 1 rather than any number as in linear regression.
 * The square root is not a good cost function in logistic regression because it doesn't exhibit the convex properties needed for efficient optimization, leading to multiple local minima and making it difficult to find the global minimum efficiently.
 However, by using the loss function, the overall cost function will get convex, and hence, we can use the gradient descent to take us to the global minimum.
 * `Evaluation metrics`: The common evaluation metrics for logistic regression include Accuracy (the proportion of correctly classified instances), Precision, Recall, and F1 Score.